YongoDavid/Demo-2024/README.md

-i have tried again today and mysql still is not acting the way it should , it is from one issue to another and because if this issues i have been slacking oon workks i am meant to do since , because it involves the use of a dabase
+i have tried again today and mysql still is not acting the way it should , it is from one issue to another and because if this issues i have been slacking oon workks i am meant to do since , because it involves the use of a dabase so far i have just been using localstorage to store data